alice4926/alice4926.github.io/index.md

 <h3> <strong>Who am I? </strong></h3>
 <p>
   Hi!
 I am Ying-Chen Chou.
-I grow up on a beautiful country called Taiwan in East Asia and right now live in California, USA.
-I am a Master student in University of California Davis and will graduate on June 2017.
+I grew up on a beautiful country called Taiwan in East Asia and currently lives in California, USA.
+I completed my Master degree in Statistics on June 2017 and work as a Data Analyst now.
 My life goal is to become a person who can make the world better by exercing my knowledge for data and my passion for technology.
 </p>
 <h3> <strong>Education </strong></h3>
 <p>